sadmankiba/bendability/docs/Boundaries.md

 - Non-promoter boundaries:
   - Usual fluctuation for nucleosomes.
   - Surprisingly, in all chrms, one/two clearly visible rigid region exists.

+- Takeaway: No pattern.
+Probably because boundaries were not aligned.

 ### Exp 3.2.
 Comparison of mean C0 of TADs and boundaries